xinran-h/BayesWinRatio/README.md

 ## BayesWinRatio in a nutshell

-The function OCC.Table is the core function to generate simulation data and evaluate the operating characteristics based on the simulation data.
+The function OCC.Table is the core function of BayesWinRatio.
+This function first generates simulation data, perform Bayesian monitoring using this simulation data, and returns the operating characteristics of the Bayesian monitoring.
 The user inputs are:

 - N.sim: Number of simulations.
 - N.max: Maximum number of patients to enroll.